Menil Collection: Menil Drawing Institute

-The Menil Drawing Institute, opened in 2018, is the first ground-up building in the United States dedicated to the exhibit, study, storage and conservation of modern and contemporary artworks on paper, according to the Menil Collection.
+The Menil Drawing Institute, opened in 2018, is the first ground-up building in the United States dedicated to the exhibition, study, storage and conservation of modern and contemporary artworks on paper, according to the Menil Collection.
+In 2016, two Menil trustees, Janie C. Lee and Louisa Stude Sarofim, promised a collection of 110 drawings made by 41 artists.

 Los Angeles–based architecture firm Johnston Marklee and New York–based landscape architecture firm Michael Van Valkenburgh Associates designed the Drawing Institute.
 They worked in close collaboration with the New York–based structural engineering firm Guy Nordenson and Associates.
 Johnston Marklee was selected to design it after winning a competition that also included David Chipperfield, SANAA and Tatiana Bilbao.
 Rhode Island–based Gilbane Building Company, a subsidiary of Gilbane, Inc., was selected as the general contractor.

 The $40-million building, with a total of 30000 sqft on two floors, one of them below ground, is located near the southern edge of the Menil campus, adjacent to the Cy Twombly Gallery and north of the Dan Flavin Installation.
 Modestly scaled, the flat-roofed building tops out at 16 ft, no taller than the neighboring gray bungalows on the 30 acre campus.
 Half of its space is for underground storage, while the ground level will contain a large, flexible central living room, about 3000 sqft of exhibition space, a scholar's cloister, rooms for seminars and other events, and a conservation lab, all wrapped around three courtyards.